coldbox-modules/module-template/readme.md

 ## Automated Test Suite
 We have provided an automated test suite in your `tests` folder.
 Spice up as needed.

+## ANT Build
+The ANT build for this project is under `workbench/build.xml`.
+You can modify it as you see fit.

 ## Travis Integration
 We have added Travis Integration for your module.
 Open the `.travis.yml` to spice it up.